spolivin/epoch-engine/README.md

 ## Python API

-### Instantiating Trainer

-Let's suppose that we have constructed a model in PyTorch called `net` and set up the loss function we would like to optimize:
+Let's suppose that we have constructed a model in PyTorch called `net` (in the example below we can just take already preset blocks for building ResNet model) and set up the loss function we would like to optimize:

 ```python
 import torch.nn as nn